vygr/ChrysaLisp/STATUS.md

 shades look.

-Continued to lower functions to VP, and made pre-binding throughout boot.inc the standard and elsewhere a simple call profiler showed would benafit.
+Continued to lower functions to VP, and made pre-binding throughout boot.inc the standard and elsewhere a simple call profiler showed would benefit.

 ------